congwei1230/MoChaBench/README.md

 ### Running SyncNetPipeline on Your Model’s Outputs for MoChaBench

-To evaluate your own model’s outputs with MoChaBench, first use the `/`
+To evaluate your own model’s outputs with MoChaBench, first use the following inputs to generate videos:
+- **Speech input:** `benchmark/speeches`
+- **Text input:** `prompt` from `benchmark.csv`
+- **Image input:** `benchmark/first-frames-from-mocha-generation` (if your model requires an image condition)

-organize your generated videos in a folder that matches the structure of `mocha-generation/`:
+Then organize your generated videos in a folder that matches the structure of `mocha-generation/`:

 ```cmd
 <your_outputs_dir>/